yanxi0830/gcloud-tutorial/README.md

 You should have **one** group member set up GCP for your project, and add the other group members as project collaborators.

 Each group member may be able to claim $50.
-A tip way to avoid having too many Billing accounts is to have other the group members **forward the email containing Coupon code to the member responsible for setting up GCP project.** This will allow CS329S credit be accumulated into one single account.
+A tip to avoid having many Billing accounts is to have the other group members **forward the email containing Coupon code to the member responsible for setting up GCP project.** This will allow CS329S credit be accumulated into one single account.

 ## Request GPU Quota